 Hold up the kiddush cup and recite the blessing over the wine.
 After the blessing, put down the cup without drinking.

-Blessed are You, Infinite One, creator of the fruit of the vine.
+Blessed is the Oneness Who creates the fruit of the vine.

 Hold up the spices while saying the blessing over the spices.
 Breathe in the scent and pass them around for everyone to enjoy the smell.

-Blessed are You, Source of many kinds of spices.
+Blessed is the Oneness Who creates many kinds of spices.

 Designate someone to hold the candle throughout the service, or hold up the candle so everyone can bask in the light.